-Drug overdose is the leading cause of accidental death in the United States, causing more deaths than motor vehicle crashes.
+Drug overdose is one of the leading causes of accidental death in the United States.

 Providing overdose prevention, recognition, and response education to drug users and their neighbors, friends, families, and the service providers who work with them is a harm reduction intervention that saves lives.
 Heroin and other opioid overdoses are particularly amenable to intervention as risk factors are well-understood and there is a safe antidote – naloxone.